 Although a Mayor will have many important civic and community functions to fulfil, he or she will often spend some of his or her time raising awareness and money for charities.
-During his time as Mayor, Anthony has chosen to support three Corby-based charities: Corby Foodbank, Corby Street Pastors and the Lighthouse Drop-In Centre.
+During his time as Mayor, Anthony chose to support the folllowing Corby-based charities:

 When Corby people are struggling financially, they can be referred to the Corby Foodbank by certain agencies such as the Jobcentre Plus or Corby Borough Council One-Stop Shop.
 They are then able to go to a Foodbank distribution point (of which there are several throughout the town) to collect a parcel containing three days worth of food.
 (Without a referral, people are not allowed to collect food.)
 Users of the Foodbank are only allowed to collect parcels three times, as this is a service for people in extreme hardship to get them through a short-term emergency while they get back on their feet financially.

 The Corby Foodbank was set up in conjunction with the Trussell Trust, and is run entirely by volunteers, apart from the manager, who is paid part-time to coordinate supplies and volunteers.
 Residents and businesses have been extremely generous in providing food for the Foodbank, so Anthony hopes to provide financial assistance to help with the other needs of the charity.